 Dr Wanjiru Njoya

-I highlight the contribution made by large corporate employers in enhancing prosperity and economic wellbeing.
-I argue that the ideal of economic equality matters not for its own sake, but for its contribution to the more important goal of enhancing human flourishing and fuller participation in social and economic life.
+'The Acceptable Face of Capitalism: Law, Corporations and Economic Wellbeing' (2018) 29 King's Law Journal.
+This article highlights the contribution made by large corporate employers in enhancing prosperity and economic wellbeing.
+I argue that the ideal of economic equality matters not only for its own sake, but also for its contribution to the more important goal of enhancing human flourishing and fuller participation in social and economic life.

 'The contract of employment, corporate law and labour income' in Mark Freedland (General Editor) The Contract of Employment (Oxford University Press, 2016).
-I explore the conceptual links between workers' income expectations, whether or not expressed formally through contracts, and the legal interpretations of the wage-work bargain.
+My chapter explores the conceptual links between workers' income expectations, whether or not expressed formally through contracts, and the legal interpretations of the wage-work bargain.
 I argue that these conceptual links are important in understanding the debates surrounding income inequality.

 Rhodes Scholar (St Edmund's College, Cambridge, and Kenya, 1998)